 The Chicago Academy of Fine Arts was founded by Carl N. Werntz in 1903, and, in 1916, located at 81 East Madison Street.
 Art Education in the Public Schools of the United States published a description of the academy, “The school is a private unendowed school supported by tuition fees.
 The normal course includes charcoal and color work from life, still life, flowers, etc.; principles of design, composition and color, applied design, perspective, construction work, pedagogy, physiology, psychology and history of art.”
 A Handbook of American Private Schools said the academy “gives instruction in fine, decorative, and normal art and dress design, with emphasis on the vocational and commercial aspects”.
 The academy was notable for having a number of students who became cartoonists including Walt Disney (1917), Roy Crane (1920), Hal Foster (1921), and C.C.
 Beck (1928).
 (This school should not be confused with the Chicago Academy of Fine Art, of 1879, that changed its name to the Art Institute of Chicago in 1892..)

 Both the Academy of Fine Arts and the Art Institute had male and female students.
 Maybe at one of those institutions, Hing met another aspiring artist, Helga Marie Jensen, who had immigrated from Copenhagen, Denmark in 1922.
-Exactly how and where they met is not known but the mutual attraction was genuine; they married in 1923.
+Exactly how and where they met is not known but the mutual attraction was genuine; they married on June 30, 1924 in Grand Rapids, Michigan, where they resided.
 Coincidentally, they shared the same birth date.
 She probably met Hing’s brother, Ngu, and sister, Mew Kee.
 Hing also attended the Art Institute of Chicago.
 The Chicago Tribune, June 17, 1922, reported that Hing was one of four recipients of the Frederick Magnus Brand Memorial prize for composition.
 In a 1966 letter to Mrs. Paepcke, asking for her help to exhibit Hing’s paintings at the Art Institute, Helga wrote: “...he has excellent grades from there”.
 At some point Hing and Helga completed their schooling and sought work.
 Eventually they decided to look elsewhere to start a new life.

 Eleven months later on December 21, 1928, Hing and Helga departed on the S.S.
 Sierra from Honolulu; they arrived in San Francisco on December 27 and continued on to Chicago.
 According to the 1930 U.S. Federal Census, the couple resided at the Lincoln Park Arms Hotel, located at 2738 Pine Grove Avenue.
 Hing’s occupation was commercial artist in the printing industry; Helga’s occupation was listed as none.
 They took in all that Chicago had to offer.
 In the same 1966 letter, Helga wrote: “Hing has one hundred and 20 beautiful watercolors from Chicago early mornings and evenings.
 They are from our young days when we walked the shores of the lake....O how we long to see Michigan Ave, the Art Institute and walk the shores as in the old days”.
 As the nation staggered through the Great Depression, Hing and Helga looked eastward.